 Bell Canada (BCE) is the leading broadcaster on the Canadian radio market.
-Based on commercial revenues the company held 26 percent share of that market in 2016.
+Based on commercial revenues the company held 25 percent share of that market in 2017.
 Rogers Communications accounted for a further 14 percent of the industries revenues.
 In fact, according to CRTC’s estimations, the major five commercial broadcasters - i.e. BCE, Rogers, Corus, Newcap and Cogeco - had a combined 65-percent share in the Canadian radio market that year.
-Their combined revenues amounted to 1.01 billion Canadian dollars in 2016.